GreenYoshiX/GreenYoshiX.github.io/index.md

 2. To spread a Biblical understanding of who Jesus is and why we need Him in our lives.

-If I can say I am passionate about anything, it is Jesus, my Savior.
-God tells us in the gospel of Mark, chapter 16, verse 16, "Go ye into all the world and preach the gospel to every creature."
-This is my intention.
+ In the gospel of Mark, chapter 16, verse 16, "Go ye into all the world and preach the gospel to every creature."